fitzgeraldkd/blog-posts/making-the-most-of-dsa-practice/dsa-practice.md

 ![Red, Green, Refactor process](https://i.imgur.com/5BxpMxZ.jpg)

+For example, there's an important edge case to consider with the `pop` method we walked through: what happens when you run the `pop` method on an **empty stack**?
+This would be a good opportunity to think about what you want to happen in this case.
+Should an error be raised, or should the method just return `null`?
+Determine what the method should do, and start the cycle again by writing more tests!

 ### General Language Familiarity

 Of course writing code of any kind will help you get more familiar with the language!
 With the process I've set for myself, I find myself noticably improving in these areas (among others):